carbon-language/carbon-lang/docs/design/expressions/member_access.md

 The results of these lookups are [combined](#lookup-ambiguity).

-For an indirect member access, the second operand is evaluated as a constant to determine the member being accessed.
+For a compound member access, the second operand is evaluated as a constant to determine the member being accessed.
 The evaluation is required to succeed and to result in a member of a type or interface.